LEGO Loop Coaster (10303)

 What the build is actually like, and the pieces worth knowing about.

 Building this is a satisfying long haul rather than a slog, mostly.
 You start with a fairly large footprint and the mechanicals, and the early going is all about the clever lift: a chain elevator that hooks under the moving track section and hauls it up the tower.
 Getting that running smoothly is the fiddly, rewarding heart of the whole thing.
-From there you work upward and outward, laying the coaster track in long colorful runs and framing the two loops, which is where the set really opens up and starts feeling like a ride.
-Be warned that the back half has a lot of repetitive track and support assembly, plus that near-250-piece chain to thread, so put a podcast on.
-Watching the shape climb into the air keeps it moving though.
+From there you work upward and outward, laying the coaster track in long colourful runs and framing the two loops, which is where the set really opens up and starts feeling like a ride.
+Fair warning that the back half has a lot of repetitive track and support assembly, plus that near-250-piece chain to thread, so put a podcast on.
+Watching the shape climb into the air keeps it moving, though.

 On parts, this is a treasure chest for anyone who loves coaster and Technic elements.
-You get piles of the curved and straight coaster track in bright light orange, a new element used to form the teardrop and tight loop sections, and stacks of dark blue structural pieces that are handy recolors for custom builders.
+You get piles of the curved and straight coaster track in bright light orange, a new element used to form the teardrop and tight loop sections, and stacks of dark blue structural pieces that are handy recolours for custom builders.
 The 11 minifigs are all exclusive to this set, so completists bag figures they can't source anywhere else, including six with alarmed dual-sided faces made for mid-loop panic.
 For 3,756 pieces at $399.99 the per-part value runs a touch high for LEGO, but the specialty track and the working mechanism are doing the heavy lifting there.
-You're paying for engineering as much as brick count.
+You're paying for engineering as much as brick count, and here I think that's fair.

 Fun facts